joolstorrentecalo/gitlab-foss/doc/development/geo/proxying.md

 ### Git push over HTTP(S)

-If a requested repository isn't synced, or we detect is not up to date, the request will be proxied to the primary, a push redirects to a local path formatted as `/-/push_from_secondary/$SECONDARY_ID/*`.
+#### Git push over HTTP(S) unified URLs

-Further, requests through this path are proxied to the primary, which will handle the push.
+With unified URLs, a push redirects to a local path formatted as `/-/push_from_secondary/$SECONDARY_ID/*`.
+Further requests through this path are proxied to the primary, which will handle the push.

 ```mermaid
 sequenceDiagram